ravine13/Registry/README.md

 ## Running the Application

-Run the Project Locally
+Run the Project Locally,
-Ensure MySQL is running.
+Ensure MySQL is running,
 Ensure Tomcat is running.

 ## License